 A Shepard’s Hook is basically a metal loop-shaped into a hook that can be attached to the end of the telescopic pole – the one that’s used for the pool skimmer.
 If someone is in danger, wrapping the hook around him or her can help pull them to safety.

 Train Kids in Basic Water Skills

-Now that your customer’s pool is fully accessorized for safety, it’s also wise to outfit any child who is a non-swimmer or beginner swimmer with personal floatation devices, such as life vests or puddle jumpers.
+Now that your pool is fully accessorized for safety, it’s also wise to outfit any child who is a non-swimmer or beginner swimmer with personal flotation devices, such as life vests or puddle jumpers.
 The best ones will have a United States Coast Guard approval.
 These devices not only save lives, but they are always kid-friendly, kid-sized, and come in colorful designs, often with the child’s favorite character.